| Group | 4 | Melting point | 1854 oC, 3369.2 oF, 2127.15 K |

 Image explanation

-Ancient Egyptians used zircon in jewellery.
-The scarab beetle served as a symbol of regeneration and creation conveying ideas of transformation, renewal, and resurrection.
+The Ancient Egyptians used zircon gemstones in jewellery.
+For the Ancient Egyptians the scarab beetle (represented here) was a symbol of regeneration and creation, conveying ideas of transformation, renewal and resurrection.

 Appearance